noiseprotocol/noise_spec/noise.md

 2.1.
 Terminology
 -----------------

-A Noise protocol begins with two parties sending **handshake messages**.
+A Noise protocol begins with two parties exchanging **handshake messages**.
 During this **handshake phase** the parties exchange DH public keys and perform a sequence of DH operations, hashing the DH results into a shared secret key.
 After the handshake phase each party can send **transport messages** encrypted